tinganchen/security-line-chatbot/README.md

 ./ngrok http 5000
 ```

-Copy the forwarding url: https://xxxxxxxx.ngrok.io
+- Copy the forwarding url with /callback: https://xxxxxxxx.ngrok.io/callback

 - LINE webhook url use & verify

-- Paste the ngrok forwarding url with /callback: https://xxxxxxxx.ngrok.io/callback as the LINE Webhook URL (LINE >> Messaging API settings >> Webhook settings) & verify as success.
+- Paste onto LINE Webhook URL (LINE >> Messaging API settings >> Webhook settings)

+- Verified as success.
+(To ensure no runtime error)

 - Scan the chatbot QR code (LINE >> Messaging API settings >> QR code)

-- Start interacting with the chatbot in the LINE chat room
+- Can start interacting with the chatbot in the LINE chat room

-### Issues
+### Issue

+It seems Heroku does not support Spark.
+The project chatbot-spark/ can be built on Heroku, but the Heroku app webhook url cannot be verified by LINE.

 ### Reference

 - [1] LINE official: https://github.com/line/line-bot-sdk-python